sunnybedi96/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

-1. What is the DOM?
+1. What is the DOM? - The DOM is a languaged used to interact with HTML using Javascript or other languages
-2. What is an event?
+2. What is an event? - an event is something that happens to HTML based off of commands from the user
-3. What is an event listener?
+3. What is an event listener? - That is when the dom is waiting for certain conditions to be met so that events can go off
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? - You would do that so that you can array methods on a Nodelist
-5. What is a component?
+5. What is a component? - A component is when you create a chunk of dom information that can take in information over and over again